mathanroot/DEVOPS-Jenkins-pipeline/README.md

 Then, Jenkins pust to the images to dockerhub

-Build the images to local machine and run the images with assigning port , run the local host server....
+Build the images to local machine and run the images with assigning port , run the local host server......

 <img width="1464" height="1092" alt="image" src="https://github.com/user-attachments/assets/1a6eaaf7-f7b7-4f6b-84ba-cd975e7c03ff" />